 Even small amounts of lead or mercury can cause serious health problems.

 Who Should Not Receive Chelation Treatment?

-Chelation therapy is not recommended for women who are pregnant and those with heart or kidney disease.
-Some health professionals caution against chelation for children.
+Chelation therapy is not recommended for women who are pregnant or for patients with heart or kidney disease.
 Side effects may include high blood pressure, headache, and low blood sugar.
-Always coordinate any recommendation for chelation with all of your healthcare professionals before beginning treatment.
+Always coordinate any recommendation for chelation with your healthcare professionals before beginning treatment.